- What does the ESS do?

-- Stop by our office (ELW 206).
+- Stop by the Engineering Lounge (ELW 206).
 There’s usually someone there most of the morning & afternoon on school days.

 - Come to our weekly meetings, which are open to all ESS members (i.e. all engineering students).
 Meeting times can change each semester depending on schedules, so find out more information in the office.

 - Movie nights

 - Clubs day

 - Formal Nights